awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-general-information.md

 When you create a labeling job in the console, you can specify this time limit when you select your workforce type and your work team\.

-**Important**
-If you set your task time limit to be greater than 8 hours, you must set `MaxSessionDuration` for your IAM execution role to at least 8 hours\.
-See [3D Point Cloud Labeling Job Permission Requirements](#sms-security-permission-3d-point-cloud) for more information\.

 ## Workforces<a name="sms-point-cloud-workforces"></a>

 When you create a 3D point cloud labeling job, you need to specify a work team that will complete your point cloud annotation tasks\.
 You can choose a work team from a private workforce of your own workers, or from a vendor workforce that you select in the AWS Marketplace\.
 You cannot use the Amazon Mechanical Turk workforce for 3D point cloud labeling jobs\.